Ravi-Raghavan/CIS-5300-Final-Project/outputs/README.md

 ## Documentation

 - **`README.md`**
   This file.
-It documents the evaluation metric choice, references prior work, explains how to run the evaluation, and describes the contents of the repository.
+It documents the evaluation metric choice, references prior work, explains how to run the evaluation, and describes the contents of the directory.

 # Description of Evaluation Measure